Brain Training Activities for Visual Attention and Visual Processing

 Help for Visual Cognitive Skills

-In our homeschool, we do a little bit of brain training every day.
-The boys don’t mind because all our activities are game-like – so it’s like starting our day off with fun.
+In our homeschool, we do some brain training every day.
+The boys don’t mind because all our activities are game-like – so it’s like starting the day off with fun.

-In about 15 minutes, we’re able to complete two or three activities.
-We rotate games to work on all the cognitive skills, so we’re probably doing visual attention and visual processing activities a few times a week.
-(The great thing about brain training games is many of them work on more than one cognitive skill!)
+In about 15 minutes, we complete two or three activities.
+Games are rotated to work on all the cognitive skills, so visual attention and visual processing activities occur a few times a week.
+(The great thing about brain training games is that many work on more than one cognitive skill!)

-Below are several activities I’ve found to work really well to support visual attention and visual processing.
-These are all geared toward elementary students through adults.
-(I don’t have any experience brain training with preschoolers.)
+Below are several activities that work well to support visual attention and visual processing.
+They are all geared toward elementary students through adults.

-These activities won’t cost you a penny.
-Just a little prep work on your part and off you go!
+These activities won’t cost a penny and require only a little prep work.

 What’s Missing?